Albaagari10/Sentiment-Analysis-Using-SVM-and-NB-/README.md

 # Sentiment-Analysis-Using-SVM-and-NB-
-Machine learning project that classifies Amazon Cell Phones &amp; Accessories reviews into positive, neutral, or negative sentiments using TF-IDF, POS features, and lexicon-based features.
-Models include Naïve Bayes and Linear SVC, with results visualized in a Power BI dashboard.
+This project performs sentiment classification on Amazon reviews from the Cell Phones & Accessories category.
+Using NLP preprocessing, TF-IDF, POS tagging, and lexicon-based features, two machine learning models—Multinomial Naïve Bayes and Linear SVC—are trained to classify reviews as positive, negative, or neutral.
+An interactive Power BI dashboard is also developed to visualize customer insights and sentiment trends.